will-chung/cse110-w21-group7/admin/misc/rules.md

     | Thanh Tong    | ttong@ucsd.edu    | 909 551 9355 | 10-15         |

-3. Primary Means of Communicaiton
+3. Primary Means of Communication
     - Discord server for team meeting
     - Zoom room if there are members absent
     - Slack for regular updates